 Your trainer profile might also be described as your personal brand or your professional identity.
 Whatever you call it, your trainer profile is central to how you sell yourself and your training services.

-Decide on your message
+Decide on the message of your trainer profile

 Before you do anything to communicate your trainer profile to the wider world, it’s essential to decide on your key message.